jonathanolson/slither/notes/patterns.md

   -
   - FIX NAMING eventually, 'general-implied' should be 'general-edge-implied'?
   -
-  - HIGHLANDER BAD because exit edges that could be "double black"
+  - "all" feature set - how to check to see if faces IMPLY edges, and vice versa?
   -
-  - VALIDATION of pattern rules (e.g. we should be able to enumerate solutions, and check)
+  - HIGHLANDER BAD because exit edges that could be "double black"
   -
   - Serialize individual rules, for "collections"
   -